code-with-amitk/Code-examples/System-Design/Concepts/Changing_Requirements/README.md

 ## Changing Requirements
-- Whole system should be able to act autonomously, and automatically react to changes.
+- **What** Whole system should be able to act autonomously, and automatically react to changes.
+- **How** Artificial intelligence.
+AI to handle incomplete input, quickly react to a changing environment, handle unexpected events.

-### Some Changing Things in Distributed System
+### 1. Some Changing Things in Distributed System

 |Changing Thing|Details|
 |---|---|